bradygaster/Contoso.Monitoring/docs/04-run-blazor-web-app.md

     }
     ```

-1. Add a new file to the `Services` folder in the `Contoso.Monitoring.Web` project named `ClusterWorker.cs`.
+1. Add a new file to `Contoso.Monitoring.Web` project named `ClusterWorker.cs`.
 The Cluster Worker service will provide a background service that will connect to the Silo when the web app starts, and disconnect when the web app stops.
 Paste the following code into the new `ClusterWorker.cs` file.

     ```csharp
     using System.Threading;
     using System.Threading.Tasks;
     using Microsoft.Extensions.Hosting;

-    namespace Contoso.Monitoring.Web.Services
+    namespace Contoso.Monitoring.Web
     {
         public class ClusterWorker : IHostedService
         {